Fortitude Bakehouse

 It has to be said that not everyone gets it.
 Some people find the place underwhelming, some unwelcoming.
 Others would like to move in.
 The whole set-up puts me in mind of the original Villandry shop and cafe run by Rose and Jean-Charles Cararini which used to be on Marylebone High Street, before the street became over-gentrified.
 I used to almost live there.
 I'm told weekends at Leila's are very busy - I'd definitely avoid Sunday mornings as it is too close to Columbia Road flower market for comfort.

-Leila's Shop & Cafe
+Leila's Shop & Cafe17 Calvert Avenue

 Shoreditch